 Literature available shows that among the many biopesticides available, Metarhizium anisopliae (Metschnikoff) Sorokin has greater success in the management of white grubs.
 Metarhizium can be effectively utilized as one of the components in the management of white grubs (Mohi-ud-din et al., 2006; Chroton, 2007).
 Higher colony-forming unit counts of M. anisopliae found in association with plant roots and root exudates suggest these fungi may be capable of survival in soils without an insect host (Hu and St Leger, 2002).
-M. anisopliae is safe to the environment and can be used in varied forms like liquid form suited for the drip system or the talc based formulation which can be inoculated into farm yard manure, allowed to multiply for 10-12 days and thereafter applied at the root zone of the crop.
+M. anisopliae is safe to the environment and can be used in varied forms like liquid form suited for the drip system or the talc-based formulation which can be inoculated into farm yard manure, allowed to multiply for 10-12 days and thereafter applied at the root zone of the crop.
 This holds great promise for the use of M.anisopliae to manage H.serrata and could mean that continuous use of M.anisopliae over a period of years or so could help them colonise the root zone better and protect it from the root grub.
 Hence, the present study was conducted to evaluate its efficacy in comparison with farmers practices and untreated control to throw light on the future prospects of its use in managing H.serrata effectively.

 Materials and Methods

 A field experiment was carried out in 2 hectares area in farmers’ fields in Mastipur, Pamireddypally, Pudur, Mittanandimalla, Dharmapur and Shekpally villages, Wanaparthy dt., under the Krishnaveni sugar factory limits, Kothakota, Wanaparthy dt., Telangana for two consecutive years 2021-22 and 2022-23 to evaluate the efficacy of chemical and non-chemical methods against the root grub in sugarcane.
 A preliminary survey was carried out in the area to assess the damage caused by the whitegrub.
-Many awareness meetings and workshops about ecofriendly methods of pest management were conducted for the farmers .
-The varieties grown by farmers in this study were Co86032, a variety known for its hardiness, high sugar recovery, and resistance to extreme and deficit rainfall, 2003V46 also called Co V 09-356, a high-yielding variety with good ratooning ability and suitability for jaggery production and 93V297, a variety known for its high yield, good sucrose content and early maturity and suitable for irrigated and water logged conditions).
+Many awareness meetings and workshops about ecofriendly methods of pest management were conducted for the farmers.
+The varieties grown by farmers in this study were Co86032, a variety known for its hardiness, high sugar recovery, and resistance to extreme and deficit rainfall, 2003V46 also called Co V 09-356, a high-yielding variety with good ratooning ability and suitability for jaggery production and 93V297, a variety known for its high yield, good sucrose content and early maturity and suitable for irrigated and water-logged conditions).
 The varieties were grown in both ratoon and first crop.

 The experiment was carried out in three modules as below with 1.6 acres in each module: